Macau Design Centre

 The Macau Design Centre (MDC; 澳門設計中心) is a center in Nossa Senhora de Fátima, Macau, China to promote cultural creative industry in the region.

 History

 The center was established on 15 November 2014 by Macau Designers Association.

 Architecture

-The 5-story center is housed in a former factory.
-It consists of bookstore, cafeteria, creative stores, exhibition hall, lab, meeting room, mezzanine, rooftop garden, stage and studio.
+The center is housed in a former factory.
+It consists of five stories, which contain a bookstore, a cafeteria, creative stores, an exhibition hall, a lab, a meeting room, a mezzanine, a rooftop garden, a stage and a studio.